-We talked to Dr. Sherry A. Ross, women’s health expert and author of “She-ology.
+We talked to Dr. Sherry A. Ross, an OB-GYN and author of “She-ology.
 The Definitive Guide to Women’s Intimate Health.
 Period” to get the facts on why your belly looks the way it does after birth.
 We also spoke with four moms about their postpartum stomachs and how they learned to love their bodies as they are.

 Why does my postpartum belly still look pregnant, and how long will it take to go down?

 During pregnancy, your uterus has to expand to make room for your growing baby.
 As it expands, it rises and moves its position to be right above your pubic bone; that’s when you see that first little pregnancy bump.
 It takes a full nine months for your uterus to go through this process as it slowly shifts and expands within your body.

 After giving birth, new moms are often surprised to find that they still look a little pregnant for a few weeks, but it makes sense.
 Your uterus is still shrinking and finding its way to its original position, and, for most moms, this can take up to three months.